 Each time we come to worship — to encounter the living God, to hear the gospel of Jesus Christ, to feel the movement of the Holy Spirit — we are called to repent and be made new.
 This is true of individuals and of the church as a whole…we return, again and again, to the place where we begin — the words of Scripture, the witness of the Confessions and the wisdom of the universal church — always listening for the leading of the Spirit, discerning the mind of Christ together…

 *The above paragraphs are excerpts from the article “Reformed Worship Is…” by David Gambrell, posted on “The Presbyterian Outlook”, October 27, 2015. http://pres-outlook.org/2015/10/reformed-worship-is/ Portions reprinted here with permission from the publisher.
 Also available via facebook.com/presbyterian.outlook

-In our church we additionally affirm “the priesthood of all believers.”
+In our church family at Big Cove we additionally affirm “the priesthood of all believers.”
 Children, youth, men, and women are all encouraged to participate in every area – worship, government and ministry – as demonstrated by Jesus himself.